-The 2019 DISQUIET Prize is now open for submissions.
+The 2019 DISQUIET Prize is now closed.
 Contest winners in the categories of fiction, poetry, and non-fiction will have their winning work published in North America’s leading publications.
 Additionally, one grand prize winner will receive a full fellowship (airfare stipend, tuition, and housing included) to the 2019 DISQUIET International Program in Lisbon, Portugal.
 Runners-up and other outstanding entrants will be considered for financial aid.

 The complete guidelines for the 2019 contest are as follows: